How To Prepare Your Hair For Bleaching

 Illustration: StyleCraze Design Team

 Bleaching may harm your hair if not done correctly.
 You must prepare your hair for bleaching hair months in advance to minimize damage.
-Follow the suggestions discussed above in the article to ensure that the bleaching process does not damage your hair, and get an even color tone.
+Follow the suggestions discussed above in the article to ensure that the bleaching process does not damage your hair, and gets an even color tone.
 Keep your hair nourished and damage-free by using hydrating hair products and oils.
 Keep in mind that failing to take the necessary safety measures may make your hair brittle and rough.
 Always seek the assistance of a hairstylist to understand your hair’s state and be open to any suggestions for maintaining healthy hair.

 Frequently Asked Questions